Help & Advice Articles, Videos and How-to-Guides

 Tanking slurry can be used on a damp wall above ground to stop the passage of water.
 Ideally, you will want to identify and resolve the source of damp before applying it.

 Below ground, you can use tanking slurry by itself as a form of Type A Waterproofing (barrier system).
 This offers you reliable protection from water ingress.
 Having said that, many people like the reassurance of drained protection with a cavity drainage system (wall & floor membranes and sump pumps).
 If there is already water ingress of a substantial volume in a cellar or basement, you can use the tanking slurry to reduce the load on the system and the pumps before installation.
+If you're unsure which basement waterproofing method is best for you, then read our guide.

 Sometimes you may be dealing with a live leak in a basement or cellar.
 In these situations we recommend a rapid tanking system to stop the ingress.